chjj/ttystudio/README.md

 - `--screenshot-key`
   - Set the screenshot key when in screenshot mode.
 Default is `C-p`.

+- `screencast, --screencast`
+  - Start ttystudio in screencast mode.
+Also responds to `--screenshot-key`, and takes a screenshot whenever a changed frame is rendered.
+Use the screenshot key to add frames where you need to give the viewer time to read.

+- `--screencast-padding [frame-count]`
+  - When in screencast mode, this sets the number of frames added for each press of the screenshot key.
+So if you have a delay of 500ms per frame and a screencast padding of 2, each hit of the screenshot key adds frames with the current screenshot to cover one second.
+    Use to reduce the number of times you hit the screenshot key when recording a screencast. (default: 1)

 - `--version`
   - Display ttystudio version.